Hrithik1122/razorpay-integration-PHP/README.md

 ## Installing

-- Clone this repo
+* Clone this repositories in htdocs folder
-- Unzip the razorpay-php.zip
-- Edit config.php file there add your Razorpay keyId, keySecret and mysqli Database credential
+* Edit config.php file there, Add your Razorpay keyId, keySecret and MySql Database Credential